 A common use of a bundle is to group together related updates.
 For example, a bundle might contain all of the updates for the drivers that are associated with a particular machine type.
 To publish the updates for the machine type you simply publish the bundle, rather than locating and publishing each individual update.
 Another advantage of a bundle is that, when publishing, you only need approval for a single item (the bundle) rather than for each update contained in the bundle.

-When you publish a bundle, Patch for SCCM will publish all the updates in the bundle that have not already been published.
+When you publish a bundle, Patch for MEM will publish all the updates in the bundle that have not already been published.
 Bundles can get quite large and may consist of dozens of different updates, so the publishing process is typically longer for a bundle.

 A detectoid is a unique form of an update.
 It does not contain a payload, but it does contain a single "Installed" rule that verifies a particular condition.
 Detectoids are used as prerequisite checks for other updates.
 For example, one detectoid might specify the operating system that is required to install an update on a target machine, and a second detectoid might specify the computer architecture that is required by the update.
 An update may have many prerequisite detectoids, and a detectoid may have other prerequisite detectoids.